By James Eliot, Markets & Finance Editor

 -

 Chime: Rapidly scaling to 13 million accounts, Chime leverages APIs to enable quick account setups.
 The integration of real-time bank verification means that potential account holders can establish their accounts nearly instantaneously.
-This speed is a competitive advantage in a crowded marketplace.
+This speed is a competitive advantage in a crowded marketplace, echoing Berkshire Hathaway’s Cash Pile Surges in its benefits for investment strategies.

 -